zodb/perfmetrics/README.rst

         MyClass().mymethod()

 If you run that code, it will fire 2000 UDP packets at port 8125.
-However, unless you have already installed Graphite and statsd, all of those packets will be ignored and dropped.
+However, unless you have already installed Graphite and Statsd, all of those packets will be ignored and dropped.
 This is a good thing: you don't want your production application to fail or slow down just because your performance monitoring software is stopped or not working.

-Install Graphite and statsd to receive and graph the metrics.
-One good way to install Graphite is the `graphite_buildout example`_, which can install Graphite without root access.
+Install Graphite and Statsd to receive and graph the metrics.
+One good way to install them is the `graphite_buildout example`_ at github, which installs Graphite and Statsd in a custom location without root access.

 .. _`graphite_buildout example`: https://github.com/hathawsh/graphite_buildout